who we are

 Feline Services Manager – Ms Nerida Atkin

-Nerida has more than 20 years experience working with animals, and joined Cat Protection in 2004.
-She is a qualified vet nurse, with a Graduate Certificate in Animal Welfare and an ISFM Certificate in Feline Friendly Nursing.
+Nerida has more than 20 years’ experience working with animals, and joined Cat Protection in 2004.
+She is a qualified vet nurse, with a Graduate Certificate in Animal Welfare; an ISFM Certificate in Feline Friendly Nursing; an Advanced Certificate in Feline Behaviour (with Distinction) from ISFM; Fear Free Certification Level 3; and associate certification by the International Association of Animal Behaviour Consultants.